Hans Thieme: Provenance and early years

 Hans Thieme was born into a Protestant family in Naunhof, a small town just outside Leipzig.
-His father, Karl Thieme (1862-1932) was a Theologian who taught at the university.
+His father, Karl Thieme (1862-1932) was a Theologian who taught at Leipzig University.
 His mother, born Jenny Respinger, was the daughter of a businessman from Basel called Wilhelm Respinger by his marriage to a French woman called Emma Cécile His.
+His elder brother was Karl Otto Thieme, a German historian and political scientist.
 The Swiss connection was important to Thieme throughout his life.
 While still a schoolboy he spent a year attending a secondary school in Basel.
-With the exception of that year abroad he received his secondary schooling between 1916 and 1925 at the "Humanist" (classically focused) Queen Carola Gymnasium (secondary school) in Leipzig.
-Between 1925 and 1928 he studied Jurisprudence at the universities of Basel, Munich, Berlin and Leipzig.
-Early on in his student career, probably at Basel, he came across Franz Beyerle, a young professor who taught Swiss civil law, legal history and commercial law at the university.
+With the exception of that year abroad, he received his secondary schooling between 1916 and 1925 at the "Humanist" (classically focused) Queen Carola Gymnasium (secondary school) in Leipzig.
+Between 1925 and 1928, he studied Jurisprudence at the University of Basel, the Ludwig-Maximilians-Universität München, the Friedrich Wilhelm University of Berlin, and Leipzig University.
+Early on in his student career, probably at the University of Basel, he came across Franz Beyerle, a young professor who taught Swiss civil law, legal history and commercial law at the university.
 Beyerle would exercise a lasting (and positive) influence on his subsequent career.
-He received his doctorate at Leipzig in 1929 in return for a study on developments in International Arbitration procedure since the war.
+He received his doctorate at Leipzig University in 1929 in return for a study on developments in International Arbitration procedure since the war.
 The work was supervised by Richard Schmidt or Franz Exner.
 (Sources differ.)
-It was now at the invitation of Franz Beyerle, who moved to Frankfurt in 1931, that Thieme also transferred to the west, receiving his Habilitation (higher postgraduate degree) from the Goethe University.
+It was now at the invitation of Franz Beyerle, who moved to the University of Frankfurt am Main in 1931, that Thieme also transferred to the west, receiving his Habilitation (higher postgraduate degree) from the Universit of Frankfurt am Main.
 His dissertation, supervised by Beyerle concerned Natural Law and the Historical School ("Naturrecht u.
 Historische Schule").
-Some years, in 1936–37, it was published in two articles.
-Other things being equal, the Habilitation degree opened the way to a life-long teaching career in the universities sector, and during the next few years Thieme worked at Frankfurt as a "Privatdozent" (university tutor).
+Some years, from 1936 to 1937, it was published in two articles.
+Other things being equal, the Habilitation degree opened the way to a life-long teaching career in the universities sector, and during the next few years Thieme worked at the University of Frankfurt am Main as a "Privatdozent" (university tutor).
 He combined his teaching work with a period of hands-on postgraduate training, working with the eminent Frankfurt based (till 1933) labour lawyer Hugo Sinzheimer and at the city's Chamber of commerce, where his tutor-mentor was Ernst E. Hirsch, only a few years older than he was, and who much later achieved eminence as a legal sociologist and commercial lawyer in Berlin.